Cool GTL: A Pathway to Sustainable Fuels

 The simple modular approach reduces cost, shrinks size, and minimizes the carbon footprint of GTL conversion, turning a complicated and expensive process into something commercially viable at small scale.
-The low-cost system integrates a new, lower temperature, natural gas reforming process (Cool Reforming) and a novel Fischer-Tropsch (F-T) reactor to make high-quality hydrocarbon liquids.
+The low-cost system integrates a new, lower temperature, natural gas reforming process (Cool Reforming) and a novel Fischer-Tropsch (F-T) reactor to make high-quality fungible liquids.

-Following successful demonstration, GTI Energy is demonstrating large-scale conversion technologies to minimize greenhouse gas emissions from aviation, a traditionally difficult-to-decarbonize sector.
+GTI Energy is demonstrating large-scale conversion technologies to minimize greenhouse gas emissions from aviation, a traditionally difficult-to-decarbonize sector.
 Researchers are leading a team on a DOE project to build and operate a fully integrated, fully automated Cool GTL pilot-scale test unit to validate the process at a larger scale.
 It will run 24/7 with a goal to produce 100 gallons of high-quality jet fuel.
 Another DOE project will develop and scale up technologies and processes that meet the demands for sustainable aviation fuels while reducing costs.